Skip to main

 Lynetta Moore, Senior Director, State Price Transparency & Nick O'Brien, Senior Director, Government Pricing

-Reporting to multiple federal and state agencies places a substantial administrative burden on drug manufacturers.
+Reporting to state agencies places a substantial administrative burden on manufacturers.
 State price transparency statutes often require manufacturers to track a wide range of data elements, including financial information, patient population data, product launch dates, state distribution licensure, and sales representative activity.
-As 340b requirements are incorporated into these frameworks, manufacturer reporting obligations will expand further.
-In Washington, for example, manufacturers would be required to report the number of 340b units distributed to covered entities and contract pharmacies within the state, the aggregate discounts provided by drug to those entities, and the average 340b discount for each of the top 25 340b drugs dispensed in the state, including the percentage of the discount attributable to inflationary rebates.
-However, two pharmaceutical giants, AbbVie and Novartis have brought lawsuits against the state alleging this new law to tamp down prescription drug prices for hospitals won’t result in discounts for patients.
+As 340B requirements are incorporated into these frameworks, manufacturer reporting obligations will expand further.
+In Washington, for example, manufacturers would be required to report the number of 340B units distributed to covered entities and contract pharmacies within the state, the aggregate discounts provided by drug to those entities, and the average 340B discount for each of the top 25 340B drugs dispensed in the state, including the percentage of the discount attributable to inflationary rebates.

-As compliance requirements grow more complex, tracking and managing them has become a central challenge for drug manufacturers.
-The continually evolving landscape; including state price transparency laws, 340b requirements, drug utilization review boards, and prescription drug affordability boards, demands significant resources and specialized expertise to maintain compliance effectively.
-As a result, drug manufacturers must invest in stronger compliance infrastructure and cross-functional coordination to keep pace with an increasingly fragmented and demanding reporting environment.
-Without a unified reporting framework, manufacturers will continue to face growing operational strain as they navigate overlapping and often inconsistent requirements across jurisdictions.
+As compliance requirements grow more complex, tracking and managing them has become a central challenge for manufacturers.
+The continually evolving landscape; including state price transparency laws, drug utilization review boards, prescription drug affordability boards, and now new 340B requirements, demands significant resources and specialized expertise to maintain compliance effectively.
+Accordingly, manufacturers must strengthen compliance infrastructure and cross-functional coordination to address an increasingly complex state reporting environment.

-Navigating the labyrinth of evolving state and federal reporting mandates is not a journey drug manufacturers should undertake alone.
+Navigating the labyrinth of evolving state reporting requirements is not a journey drug manufacturers should undertake alone.
 As regulatory complexity intensifies, the margin for error shrinks, making the insights of an experienced industry advisor an invaluable asset for sustained operational success.
-Partnering with a dedicated compliance professional ensures your organization shifts from a defensive, reactive posture to a strategic, proactive model allowing for anticipation of legislative pivots rather than merely responding to them.
+Partnering with a dedicated state price transparency professional ensures your organization shifts from a defensive, reactive posture to a strategic, proactive model allowing for anticipation of legislative pivots rather than merely responding to them.
 By securing trusted external guidance, leadership can confidently mitigate risk, safeguard market access, and protect the organization's reputation, leaving teams free to focus on driving core commercial innovation.

 IntegriChain's regulatory and market access experts help pharmaceutical manufacturers build the reporting infrastructure needed to navigate today's complex federal and state compliance landscape.
 Contact us today to learn how IntegriChain can support your compliance strategy bjensen@integrichain.com